yanaga/yanaga/README.md

 ### Hi there 👋, I'm Edson Yanaga!
 ###### *Developer Advocate*

-Edson Yanaga, Red Hat's Director of Developer Experience, is a Java Champion and a Microsoft MVP.
-He is also a published author and a frequent speaker at international conferences, discussing Java, Microservices, Cloud Computing, DevOps, and Software Craftsmanship.
+Edson Yanaga, Red Hat’s Director of Developer Experience, is a Java Champion and a Microsoft MVP.
+He is also a published author and a frequent speaker at international conferences, discussing Java, Kubernetes, Quarkus, Microservices, Cloud Computing, and DevOps.

-Yanaga considers himself a software craftsman, and is convinced that we all can create a better world for people with better software.
-His life's purpose is to deliver and help developers worldwide to deliver better software faster and safely - and he can even call that a job!
+Yanaga believes that everything we do, big or small, matters - and that we can all create a better world for people with better software.
+His life’s purpose is to deliver good software and to help developers worldwide in delivering better software faster and reliably.
+Today his job, his hobby, and his life’s purpose are the same thing: and he’s happy that he found his [Ikigai](https://en.wikipedia.org/wiki/Ikigai).

 ### You can also find me on
 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/twitter.svg' alt='twitter' height='40'>](https://twitter.com/yanaga)